-What are the 4 Elements of Negligence?
+What Are the Four Elements of Negligence

 In law school, students are taught that there are 4 elements of negligence: duty, breach of duty, damages, and causation.

 Essentially, you can bring a lawsuit for negligence if the defendant had a duty to be careful around you, the defendant breached that duty of care, you suffered injury, and the defendant’s conduct was the proximate cause of the harm.

 However, anyone who has practiced law in the Commonwealth of Pennsylvania knows that proximate cause can be separated into two parts under certain circumstances.

 The causation element can sometimes consist of two parts: proximate causation and actual causation.

 The first two elements of a negligence case are closely related because, in order to breach a duty, you need to have that duty in the first place.

 In negligence, a duty is the legal obligation to conform your conduct to a particular standard of care.